nhsconnect/prm-practice-migration-staging/_steps/migration-key-phases/14-post-go-live.md

 group: migration-key-phases
 ---

-Practice staff re-enter data for all activities that took place in the previous solution during the Cutover period (e.g. Appointments, Prescriptions and consultations etc).
+Practice staff re-enter data for all activities that took place in the previous system during the Cutover period (e.g. Appointments, Prescriptions and consultations etc).